AMcKellar148/obsidian-verse-formatter/README.md

 ## Features

 - **Smart Detection:** Detects single verses, ranges, and lists.
+- **Auto-Detect:** Automatically detects verses as you type (debounced).
+- **File Lock:** Pin the detection view to a specific file so it doesn't switch when you change tabs.
+- **Intelligent Aliasing:** Preserves original text (e.g., "Ephesians chapter 5") as the link alias.
 - **Flexible Formats:** Supports various reference styles including "and", "&", comma-separated lists, and more.
 - **Link & Embed:** Easily convert references to links (`[[Romans 1.1]]`) or embeds (`![[Romans 1.1#Romans 1.1]]`).
-- **Sidebar View:** Automatically highlights detected verses in a side pane for quick formatting.
+- **Sidebar View:** Automatically highlights detected verses with Undo and Refresh controls.
 - **Custom Templates:** Define your own link format (e.g., `[[{book} {chapter}:{verse}]]`).
 - **Ribbon Icon:** Quick access to the detection sidebar.